Artists & Crafters

 Hiawatha is continuing the tradition of presenting a 25 booth, fine crafts and arts show for the Festival attendees to enjoy.
 Each year, Festival goers enjoy the easy gander down through the Artist In The Round area where they are treated to a variety of handmade arts and fine crafts.
 This year will be no exception.
 Each exhibiting artist will be open during the Festival on Saturday and Sunday from 10:00am to 6:00pm.
 The deadline for application submission is Friday, May 5th, 5pm with notification by May 19th for those selected and June 1st for those not selected.
 If you are interested in submitting your artwork to the selection committee, please click on the links below to read about our requirements and fees.

-Other opportunities in our area
+Other opportunities in the area:

 Marquette also hosts two other art-and-craft shows shortly after the Hiawatha Festival: